 Yellowstone National Park

 2013 Understanding the Role of Yellowstone Lake in Prehistoric Hunter-Gatherer Subsistence and Settlement Systems.
-North American Archaeologist: in press.
+North American Archaeologist.

 2012 Yellowstone Archaeology: Southern Yellowstone. (editor with E. Hale).
 University of Montana Contributions to Anthropology 13(2).
 In preparation.